MaksimIvanovPerm/repair_replica/README.md

 And execute sql-scripts, in order, which is implied by their names;
 That is: `1.sql`, then `2.sql`, and so on;

-Execution of script `3a.sql` is optional, and if you want to execute it is supposed to be done after `3.sql` `3a.sql` makes local copy of source-table, tha is - it localizes data of source-table near, in the same db, where replicat lives;
+Execution of script `3a.sql` is optional, and if you want to execute this one - it is supposed to be done after `3.sql`;
+`3a.sql` makes local copy of source-table, tha is - it localizes data of source-table near, in the same db, where replicat lives;
 It might be very profitable in terms of saving time cost which make by executions of dml-statement of repair script - they can work with localy placed data, not with remoute db, through db-link;